pennz/antlr_lifestyle/notes.md

 ## we will need a datastorage thing. we just use mariadb.
 For this we just do pure sql, as I am learing this.

 - simple example.
-- pipline needs do work first.
+- pipeline needs do work first.
 - script for test local (faster loop)
 - let CI run normal tests
 - add document generation